XorTroll/Goldleaf/README.md

 You can easily manage title-related stuff, like install titles via NSP packages or uninstall already installed titles.

 If you know what FBI is (related to 3DS homebrew), this is a similar project for Nintendo Switch.

+## Disclaimer

+Installing NSP packages can be dangerous.

+Keep in mind that there will always be a ban risk, and that NSPs with tickets are specially dangerous.

+If you want to be safe, avoid connecting to the internet via airplane mode, or block Nintendo's services via special tools such as 90DNS.

+Goldleaf simply provides support for a normal NSP and/or ticket installation.
+The way you use them or the risks you are taking are your problem.

 ## Goldleaf's features